JohnCervantes/movie_db_sveltekit/README.md

   - `PUBLIC_SUPABASE_URL` – Supabase project URL
   - `PUBLIC_SUPABASE_PUBLISHABLE_KEY` – Supabase anon key
 - Tables are provisioned separately in your Supabase project (use the same schema as SQLite).
+ - Supabase Auth is used for email/password authentication in production.
+Client-side flows should use the Supabase client (`@supabase/supabase-js`) to sign up and sign in users; server-side verification is recommended for sensitive operations.
+ - Store only public/anon keys in `.env.local`; keep any service-role keys or other secrets in your hosting provider's secure environment variables.

 Schema summary (columns shown with primary keys and foreign keys):